Learning to translate by learning to communicate: Introduction

-For example, through several detailed thought experiments, \citet{bender-koller-2020-climbing} argue that models trained on text alone will not, in principle, be able to recover either the conventional meaning of expressions or the communicative intent of an expression in context.
-Their arguments highlight the importance of the interaction between linguistic expressions and extra-linguistic context communicative intents (e.g.\ acting in the world, executing programs, etc.).\footnote{See \citet{merrill_provable_2021} for a formalization of argument in \citet{bender-koller-2020-climbing} about learning a programming language from form alone.} Similarly, \citet{bisk-etal-2020-experience} articulate progressively broader \textit{world scopes} in which language use is embedded, and argue that present pretraining methods work at a relatively limited scope.
-They too emphasize the importance of embodied interaction with the environment and with the social world for future NLP systems.\footnote{As noted by \citet{bender-koller-2020-climbing}, many of these arguments can be seen as detailed elaborations of the need for NLU systems to solve the \emph{symbol grounding} problem \cite{harnad_symbol_1990, taddeo_solving_2005}.
-We thank an anonymous reviewer for highlighting this connection.}
+For example, using several detailed thought experiments, \citet{bender-koller-2020-climbing} argue that models trained on text alone will not, in principle, be able to recover either the conventional meaning of expressions or the communicative intent of an expression in context.
+Their arguments highlight the importance of the interaction between linguistic expressions and extra-linguistic communicative intents (e.g.\ acting in the world, executing programs).\footnote{See \citet{merrill_provable_2021} for a formalization of argument in \citet{bender-koller-2020-climbing} about learning a programming language from form alone.} Similarly, \citet{bisk-etal-2020-experience} articulate progressively broader \textit{world scopes} in which language use is embedded, and argue that present pre-training methods work at a relatively limited scope.
+They too emphasize the importance of embodied interaction with the environment and with the social world for future NLP systems.\footnote{As noted by \citet{bender-koller-2020-climbing}, many of these arguments can be seen as detailed elaborations of the need for NLU systems to solve the \emph{symbol grounding} problem \cite{harnad_symbol_1990, taddeo_solving_2005}.}

 In this paper, we propose to use methods from the field of \emph{emergent communication} (EC) \citep{wagner_progress_2003, skyrms_signals_2010, lazaridou_emergent_2020} to improve UNMT systems.
-EC studies artificial agents communicating with each other in order to accomplish particular goals in an environment.
-This can be viewed as a subfield of reinforcement learning, wherein language (i.e.\ the communcation protocol) is shaped by rewards determined by interacting with an external environment and with other agents.
-Typical work in this area starts from a \emph{tabula rasa} and studies under what conditions---e.g.\ environments, tasks/goals, social settings---the resulting communication protocols among agents resembles human language, along axes like word length economy \citep{chaabouni_anti-efficient_2019}, word-order biases \citep{chaabouni_word-order_2019}, and compositionality \citep{jacob_measure_2019, chaabouni_compositionality_2020,steinert-threlkeld_toward_2020,geffen_lan_spontaneous_2020}, among others \citep{mu_emergent_2021}.
+EC studies artificial agents communicating with each other to accomplish particular environmental goals.
+EC is a subfield of reinforcement learning, wherein language (i.e.\ the communcation protocol) is shaped by rewards determined by interacting with an external environment and with other agents.
+Typical work in this area starts from a \emph{tabula rasa} and studies under what conditions ---e.g.\ environments, tasks/goals, social settings---the resulting communication protocols among agents resembles human language, along axes like word length economy \citep{chaabouni_anti-efficient_2019}, word-order biases \citep{chaabouni_word-order_2019}, and compositionality \citep{jacob_measure_2019, chaabouni_compositionality_2020,steinert-threlkeld_toward_2020,geffen_lan_spontaneous_2020}, among others \citep{mu_emergent_2021}.